Luther-Emery liquid and dominant singlet superconductivity in the hole-doped Haldane spin-1 chain: Conclusion

 \section{Conclusion}

+In this publication, we show that upon hole doping an electronic generalization of Haldane's spin-1 model, the system becomes a superconductor.
+While previous work suggested this conclusion via the convincing proof of Cooper pair formation, the large scale density matrix renormalization group study reported here allows us to finally computationally conclude that the model is indeed dominated by singlet pairing in a range of couplings and after hole doping.
 At large system sizes we find that the TOHC behaves as a Luther-Emery liquid, clarifying the nature of the system in the thermodynamic limit.
 This finding highlights the role of universality classes in determining the long-distance physics even for realistic multiorbital models with many competing energy scales.
 We have also demonstrated that the TOHC features dominant singlet superconductivity for $J_\mathrm{H}/U\geq 0.275$, with a crossover into the long-range superconducting phase likely occurring in the range $0.25 < J_\mathrm{H}/U <0.275$.
 Although slightly higher than the value $J_\mathrm{H}/U=0.25$ often used for iron-based superconductors \cite{PhysRevB.82.104508, Dai2012}, such Hund's coupling strengths are physical, and may be found in other multiorbital compounds.
 It should be noted that phase transitions in Hund-correlated quantum matter often depend on the interplay between the Hund's coupling and the Hubbard interactions.
 Whether the long-range superconducting phase can be stabilized at lower $J_\mathrm{H}/U$ by tuning $U/W$ or by introducing further-range hopping processes or by using a nearest-neighbor hopping matrix different from the unit matrix is left for future work.